metamath/lamp-guide/docs/11/index.md

 ( ( ph -> ps ) -> ( ph -> ch ) )
 ~~~~

-If you didn't pick the right fragment, use alt+click again to get the
+If you didn't pick the right fragment, click again to get the
 correct selection.

 **Note**: you *can* select two fragments at the *same* time;